Venca277/TrackerClementine-Releases/README.md

   <img src="docs/clementine-hero.png" alt="Clementine application and tracker enclosure" width="820" />
 </p>

-## The Philosophy

-Clementine is not just a tracker; it's a cohesive product ecosystem encompassing custom hardware, embedded C firmware, secure IoT infrastructure, and a fluid cross-platform mobile client.

-The goal was to transform raw, noisy telemetry (AT commands, GNSS fixes, cellular network switching) into a calm, unified, and understandable user experience.
-The system operates as a reliable black box: the tracker negotiates with the cellular network and satellites, dispatching payloads via MQTT, while the mobile client translates this data into a beautiful, interactive map and dashboard.
+## About the project

+Clementine combines custom hardware, embedded C firmware, and a cross-platform mobile app.
+The goal is to hide the underlying complexity of cellular tracking.
+While the hardware handles GNSS positioning, network registration, and MQTT communication in the background, the app translates this raw data into a clean, straightforward map interface.

 ## System Capabilities